Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

-One of the central plot points of The Last Jedi was light speed tracking, which allowed the First Order to follow the resistance ships wherever they tried to run to.
-The Rise of Skywalker makes sure to show off ships being able to follow each other through hyperspace as early as possible, with an incredible chase scene that sees the Millennium Falcon race through multiple light speed jumps, in an effort to get rid of the Tie Fighters following them.
-Some may see this as a nod to the complaint of the extremely slow chase sequence in the Last Jedi, with the Rise of Skywalker’s being at breakneck speed, whereas others might argue it’s just a clever way to show off the idea of Lightspeed tracking.
+One of the central plot points of The Last Jedi was light speed tracking, which allowed the First Order to follow the resistance ships whenever they tried to run away.
+The Rise of Skywalker makes sure to show off ships being able to track each other through hyperspace as early as possible, with an incredible chase scene that sees the Millennium Falcon race through multiple light speed jumps, to get rid of the Tie Fighters following them.
+Some may see this as a nod to the complaint of the prolonged chase sequence in the Last Jedi, with the Rise of Skywalker’s being at breakneck speed, whereas others might argue it’s just a smart way to show off the idea of Lightspeed tracking.

 When the Resistance crew get to Pasaana, they discover the colourful Festival of the Ancestors.
-C-3PO notes that the festival happens once every fourty two years.
-This is a nod to The Rise of Skywalker being released fourty two years after the original Star Wars, A New Hope.
+C-3PO notes that the festival happens once every forty-two years.
+The specific time gap is a nod to The Rise of Skywalker’s cinematic release coming forty-two years after the original Star Wars, A New Hope.

 Lando Says the Magic Words